-With the previous CCTV system, however, the team was unable to scale coverage across the main warehouse facility to remotely monitor production lines.
-The limited capabilities of the inherited, legacy system prompted them to evaluate solutions that’d streamline operations, improve site visibility, and handle incidents in real-time.
+With the previous video security system, however, the team was unable to scale coverage across the main warehouse facility to remotely monitor production lines.
+The limited capabilities of the inherited legacy system prompted them to evaluate solutions to streamline operations, improve site visibility, and handle incidents in real time.

 Top 3 Challenges: